sethsandaru/sethsandaru/README.md

 | PHPUnit/Jest            	|                 	| Docker        	|

 ## Personal Projects
 Do I have some?
 Yes I do and I super proud of them.
-They are all web-app.
+I also publishing some of them as OSS.

 - First project: Serving **~15k visitors** per day (~25k per weekend ✈️)
-- Second project: Serving **500+ PAID** subscribers (monthly & annually)
+- Second project: Serving **500+ PAID** subscribers
 - Third project: [ShipSaaS - All awesome generic stuff for a startup.
 Save times](https://github.com/shipsaas)
 - Forth project: (ON-GOING) Planned and WIP, coming soon 😉